AdobeDocs/data-collection-apis/src/pages/endpoints/media/error.md

 ---
 # Error endpoint

 The `error` endpoint tracks when the media player encounters an error.
+See the [Error event](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/error) in the Streaming Media services documentation for additional details.

 Usage of this endpoint requires an active session.
 Make sure that you call the [`sessionStart`](sessions.md#sessionstart) endpoint first to obtain a valid session ID.